ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_position_pid_gain.md

 These Gains are used in Position Control Mode and Extended Position Control Mode.
 Gains of DYNAMIXEL’s internal controller can be calculated from Gains of the Control Table as shown below.
-The constant in each equations includes sampling time.
 Position P Gain of DYNAMIXEL’s internal controller is abbreviated to K<sub>P</sub>P and that of the Control Table is abbreviated to K<sub>P</sub>P<sub>(TBL)</sub>.

 |                          |  Controller Gain  |                   Conversion Equations                   |   Range    | Description                   |
 |:------------------------:|:-----------------:|:--------------------------------------------------------:|:----------:|-------------------------------|